 Above-normal season: An ACE index value well above 103 x 104 kt2 (corresponding to 117% of the median ACE value or 110% of the mean), or an ACE value slightly above 103 x 104 kt2 combined with at least two of the following three parameters being above the long-term average: number of named storms, hurricanes, and major hurricanes.

-Near-normal season: An ACE index value in the range 66-103 x 104 kt2 (corresponding to 75%-117% of the median or 71%-110% of the mean), or an ACE index value slightly above 103 x 104 kt2 but with less than two of the following three parameters being above the long-term average: numbers of named storms, hurricanes, and major hurricanes.
+Near-normal season: An ACE index value in the range 66-103 x 104 kt2 (corresponding to 75%-117% of the median or 71%-110% of the mean), or an ACE index value slightly above 103 x 104 kt2 but with no more than one of the following three parameters being above the long-term average: numbers of named storms, hurricanes, and major hurricanes.

-Below-normal season: An ACE index value below 66 x 104 kt2, corresponding to below 75% of the median or 71% of the mean.
+Below-normal season: An ACE index value below 66 x 104 kt2, corresponding to less than 75% of the median or 71% of the mean.

 ||Mean # of